PixarV/terraform-provider-r4/website/docs/d/internet_gateway.html.markdown

 `aws_internet_gateway` provides details about a specific Internet Gateway.

--> In CROC Cloud the terms VPC, Internet Gateway, Vpn Gateway are equivalent.
+-> In CROC Cloud the terms VPC, Internet Gateway, Vpn Gateway are equivalent

 ## Example Usage